<< First < Prev 1 2 3 4 5 ... Next > Last >>

 Her artwork is her voice for social justice.
 Her painting, "When Will Black Lives Matter," was selected from 1,000 entries for the online "Art Against Racism" exhibit.
 Dr. Christy provided the cover art and artist statement, "We Must Speak for the Voiceless and Vulnerable," for "Academic Medicine."
 Her backstory, "A Legacy of Activism" | ACOG, was published by the American College of Obstetricians and Gynecologists.

 Her portraits were on display at Dulles airport.
-Her watercolor piece, "Boots of Valor," paintings of boots from WWI-Afghanistan, and will be on display at Reagan airport.
-In 2022 her artwork was part of an exhibit at the Library of Congress. https://www.loc.gov/item/webcast-10322/ https://www.youtube.com/watch?v=HMWf0xUy3Y0&t=161s Her artwork was featured on YouTube: "Aiming for the Moon(shot): Health Equity for Black Veterans Drives Progress in Cancer Care" - YouTube and the VA Health Equity Art Gallery inaugural exhibition, Responding to Social Justice and Equity. https://www.va.gov/HEALTHEQUITY/Responding_to_Social_Justice_and_Equity.asp
+Her watercolor piece, "Boots of Valor," paintings of boots from WWI-Afghanistan, will be on display at Reagan airport.
+In 2022, her artwork was part of an exhibit at the Library of Congress. https://www.loc.gov/item/webcast-10322/ https://www.youtube.com/watch?v=HMWf0xUy3Y0&t=161s Her artwork was featured on YouTube: "Aiming for the Moon(shot): Health Equity for Black Veterans Drives Progress in Cancer Care" - YouTube and the VA Health Equity Art Gallery inaugural exhibition, Responding to Social Justice and Equity. https://www.va.gov/HEALTHEQUITY/Responding_to_Social_Justice_and_Equity.asp

 Her story of using her artwork to honor women Veterans can be found at "Honoring Women Who Have Served" | ACOG.
 Her collection of portraits, "Celebrating Influential Women," was on display during Women’s History Month at Walter Reed in March of 2024.